nicolaslouge/nicolaslougecom/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Modern Web Development
+- Jamstack
+- Web3
+- Product Management
 - Artificial Intelligence
-- Computational Linguistics
-- Information Retrieval
+- Machine Learning

 # Education to show in About widget
 education: